In the media

 Zwijndrecht is known as the city of inland navigation, of skippers, who live and work on and with the water.

-On 1 side of the bridge on the 2 pillars lights are placed whose back and forth rays symbolize the swaying water on which the ships of Zwijndrecht sail.
+Lights were placed on 1 side of the bridge on the 2 pillars whose moving beams symbolised the swaying water on which Zwijndrecht’s ships sail.

 BRIDGE OVER THE NORTH

-The story of Kinderdijk has parallels with the biblical story of Moses in the wicker basket.
+The story of Kinderdijk has parallels with the Bible story of Moses in the wicker basket.

-The slowly moving rays of light shining up on either side of this bridge, slowly moving a little to the right and then again to the left, symbolize the floating cradle gently bobbing back and forth on the water.
+The slowly moving rays of light that shone up on either side of this bridge and slowly moved a little to the right and then again to the left symbolised the floating cradle gently bobbing back and forth on the water.

 BAANHOEKBRUG

-Before the Elisabeth Flood, Sliedrecht was on the other side of the river.
-The natural force of the water caused the village to be on the other side of the water after the flood.
+Before the Elisabeth flood, Sliedrecht was on the other side of the river.
+The natural violence of the water meant that after the flood, the village was on the other side of the water.

-With the lights that we place on both sides of this bridge we are going to make a movement from one side of the river to the other to symbolize where Sliedrecht came from and where it went to.
+With the lamps we placed on both sides of this bridge, we made a movement from one side of the river to the other to symbolise where Sliedrecht came from and where it went to.